By using this site, you agree to the Privacy Policy and Terms of Use.

 If you’re looking to minimize your fat intake, we suggest skipping on the pakoras and samosas and puri; while delicious, all of those options are either traditionally served fried or deep-fried, so you’re better off sticking to a salad or veggie-based soup instead.

-See also Plant-Based Foods to Unlock Your Winter Energy – One Green Planet
+See also 20 Creative and Delicious Ways to Make Plantains! – One Green Planet

 Additionally, many Indian curries use coconut milk to achieve a rich depth of flavor and mouth-feel; if you’re watching your fat intake, stick to something like Baingan Bharta, an eggplant- and tomato-based stew, instead.